Skip to content ↓

 Key Stage 4 (Years 10 – 11):

 All pupils study English Language, Maths, Science and Personal Development.
 Some also study English Literature.
-Pupils are given the opportunity to select 4 option subjects that currently include:
+All pupils will have one lesson of core Physical Education each weak.
+Pupils are given the opportunity to select 3 option subjects.

 Curriculum progression